Pirates of the Caribbean: The Curse of the Black Pearl: Plot

-Intent on rescuing Elizabeth, Will frees Jack, and together they steal the HMS Interceptor.
+Intent on rescuing Elizabeth, Will frees Jack and they steal the HMS Interceptor.
 They escape to Tortuga to recruit a crew from Joshamee Gibbs, who reveals Jack as the previous captain of the Black Pearl, whom Barbossa mutinied against and marooned on a deserted island.
 On Isla de Muerta, they sneak into the treasure grotto where Barbossa fails to lift the curse using Elizabeth's blood.
-Will and Elizabeth escape with her medallion, but Jack is captured and imprisoned on the Pearl.
-A battle erupts between the ships, crippling the Interceptor.
-When Will learns that Bootstrap was his father, he surrenders, but threatens to kill himself unless Elizabeth and the crew are left unharmed.
+Will and Elizabeth escape with the medallion, but Jack is captured and imprisoned on the Pearl, which pursues the Interceptor.
+Elizabeth informs Will of his true parentage.
+The Pearl destroys the Interceptor, with the crew captured by the pirates.
+Will surrenders to save Elizabeth, but threatens to kill himself unless she and the crew are left unharmed.
 Barbossa imprisons the crew and maroons Jack and Elizabeth on the same island that Jack was previously exiled to.
-Jack reveals that the island was used as a rum smuggling cache for rum runners, who rescued him after only three days.
+Jack reveals that the island was used as a smuggling cache for rum runners, who rescued him after only three days.
 Elizabeth signals for help using a bonfire fueled by the rum, leading the Royal Navy to rescue them.
 She agrees to marry Norrington if he saves Will from Barbossa.

 Jack and Norrington concoct a plan to ambush the pirates at Isla de Muerta, but Jack reveals himself to the pirates and convinces Barbossa to delay lifting the curse until after killing Norrington's men.
 After Barbossa's crew leaves, Jack frees Will and attacks Barbossa, having surreptitiously pocketed a medallion to give himself immortality.
-Elizabeth frees Jack's crew on the Pearl, but they refuse to help and sail away without her.
+Elizabeth frees Jack's crew on the Pearl, but they sail away without her.
 Jack shoots Barbossa just as Will returns his and Jack's medallions to the chest with their blood, breaking the curse and killing Barbossa.
-The remaining pirates are immediately defeated by the Navy.
+The remaining pirates are defeated by the Navy.

-At Port Royal, where Jack is to be imminently hung for his crimes, Will declares his love for Elizabeth before rescuing Jack.
-Jack and Will are surrounded by Norrington's soldiers, but Elizabeth stands with Will, forcing Governor Swann to order the soldiers to stand down.
+At Port Royal, where Jack is to be hanged for his crimes, Will declares his love for Elizabeth before rescuing Jack.
+Jack and Will are surrounded by Norrington's soldiers, but Elizabeth joins Will, forcing Governor Swann to order the soldiers to stand down.
 Jack falls into the sea and is picked up by the Black Pearl.
-Norrington accepts that Elizabeth loves Will, and decides to give Jack a head start before pursuing him.
-Governor Swann gives his blessing to Will and Elizabeth, while Jack becomes captain of the Pearl once again.
+Norrington accepts that Elizabeth loves Will, and gives Jack a head start before pursuing him.
+Governor Swann gives his blessing to Will and Elizabeth, while Jack becomes captain of the Pearl.